 OHSU's chapter of Students for a Sustainable Future (S4SF) is a student group aimed at increasing interest in and knowledge of the relationship between planetary and human health and is a local chapter of Medical Students for a Sustainable Future.
 The group receives substantial faculty support, including a faculty advisor and a close relationship with the faculty-led Climate Education and Curriculum Taskforce.
-The group is involved in many sustainability initiatives including divestment, the PHRC, and an environmental justice journal club.
+The group is involved in many sustainability initiatives hosting Climate Cafes and offering sustainability and planetary health opportunities such as participation in the PHRC.
 4.5.
-Is there a student liaison representing sustainability interests who serves on a medical school or institutional decision-making council to advocate for curriculum reform and/or sustainability best practices?

-- Yes, there is a student representative that serves on a medical school or institutional decision-making council/committee. - 0 No, there is no such student representative.
+Is there a student liaison representing sustainability interests who serves on a department or institutional decision-making council to advocate for curriculum reform and/or sustainability best practices?
+Yes, there is a student representative that serves on a department or institutional decision-making council/committee.
+(1 points) No, there is no such student representative.
+(0 points) Score Assigned:

 The OHSU Climate Curriculum and Education Taskforce welcomes student representatives to join in their meetings.
 While there is not a single student that attends these meetings, there is a rotating group of students who attend and provide a student voice to discussions around strategic planning, curriculum reform, and sustainability goals for the school.
 Students were also invited to take part in an interview with a new taskforce aimed at improving sustainability at the institution.
-Approx 30 students participated.

-4.6.
+1 4.6.
 In the past year, has the institution had one or more co-curricular planetary health programs or initiatives in the following categories?
-(1 point each) 1 Projects where students are able to gain experience in organic agriculture and sustainable food systems, such as gardens, farms, community supported agriculture (CSA), fishery programs, or urban agriculture projects.
-1 Panels, speaker series, or similar events related to planetary health that have students as an intended audience.
+(1 point each) Score Projects where students are able to gain experience in organic agriculture and sustainable food systems, such as gardens, farms, community supported agriculture (CSA), fishery programs, or urban agriculture projects.
+0 Panels, speaker series, or similar events related to planetary health that have students as an intended audience.
 1 Events in which students learn directly from members of a local environmental justice community about the climate and environmental challenges they face, and how health professionals can partner with their community to address these exposures and impacts.
-1 Cultural arts events, installations or performances related to planetary health that have students as an intended audience.
-1 Local volunteer opportunities related to building community resilience to anthropogenic environmental impacts.
-1 Wilderness or outdoors programs (e.g., that organize hiking, backpacking, kayaking, or other outings for students)
+0 Cultural arts events, installations or performances related to planetary health that have students as an intended audience.
+0 Local volunteer opportunities related to building community resilience to anthropogenic environmental impacts.
+0 Wilderness or outdoors programs (e.g., that organise hiking, backpacking, kayaking, or other outings for students) Score explanation: